michaelhdev/project-4/README.md

 <p align="center"><img src="static/img/requirements.jpg"/></p>

-The project was deployed to Heroku at and early stage in the developemnt process and having been integrated with Git meant there were never any issues deploying.
+The project was deployed to Heroku at an early stage in the developemnt process and having been integrated with Git meant there were never any issues deploying.

-The postgresql, email servers and stripe secret keys were add as environment variables in Heroku.
+The postgresql, email servers and stripe secret keys were added as environment variables in Heroku.

 <p align="center"><img src="static/img/envs.jpg"/></p>